 So, what does the software upgrade offer?
 We’re here to tell you all about it.
 Keep reading to find out.

 Cardano’s Alonzo update brings the network much closer to its full capabilities.

 The Alonzo hard fork is a major upgrade on the Cardano network that sees the much-anticipated implementation of smart contract functionality.
-Smart contracts are pieces of computer code that automatically execute when certain predefined conditions are met.
+Smart contracts are computer code that automatically executes when certain predefined conditions are met.?

-After the Alonzo update, anyone will be able to create and deploy their own smart contracts on the Cardano blockchain, paving the way for native decentralized applications.
+After the Alonzo update, anyone can create and deploy their smart contracts on the Cardano blockchain, paving the way for native decentralized applications.??

 Click for Cardano Blockchain Security Audit